-The remuneration report of Nagarro SE complies with the requirements of the German Stock Corporation Act (§162 AktG).
-It clearly and comprehensibly presents the remuneration granted and owed individually to the current members of the Management Board and Supervisory Board of Nagarro SE for the fiscal year 2023 (January 1, 2023 to December 31, 2023) and explains this on the following pages.
+The remuneration report of Nagarro SE, Munich, complies with the requirements of the German Stock Corporation Act (§162 AktG).
+It clearly and comprehensibly presents the remuneration granted and owed individually to the current members of the Management Board and Supervisory Board of Nagarro SE for the fiscal year 2024 (January 1, 2024 to December 31, 2024) and explains this on the following pages.
 This information is also available on the website of Nagarro.

-The remuneration system for the Management Board of Nagarro SE was approved by the Annual General Meeting on August 31, 2021.
-Likewise, the new remuneration system for the Supervisory Board of Nagarro SE was approved at the Annual General Meeting and introduced retroactively for the entire fiscal year 2021 and is the same for the fiscal year 2023.
+The remuneration system for the Management Board of Nagarro SE was approved by the Annual General Meeting on August 31, 2021, and the adjusted remuneration system for the Management Board was approved by the Annual General Meeting on June 27, 2024 effective from January 1, 2024.
+The remuneration system for the Supervisory Board of Nagarro SE was approved at the Annual General Meeting on August 31, 2021, and introduced retroactively for the entire fiscal year 2021.
+The remuneration report for the entire fiscal year 2023 was approved by the Annual General Meeting on June 27, 2024.